GnosGnas/EE2003-Computer-Organisation/a4/README.md

 Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

+**NOTE**: tb.v is my own testbench which can be modified and used for individual instructions.
 ## Date

 Due Midnight, Sep 30, 2021